Argostoli cruise port - Kefalonia, Greece

 The Catholic Church of St. Nicholas dates back to the Venetian period and is one of the few Catholic churches on the island.

-This lively square is a popular gathering spot for both locals and visitors, surrounded by cafes, restaurants, and shops.
+This lively square is the heart of town, surrounded by cafés and shops.

 Vallianos Central Square